 If you want to talk to an IRS agent about your CP2000, call the phone number listed in the top right-hand corner of the letter.

 Keep in mind that the IRS can only accept additional information and correct a mistake over the phone if the mistake doesn’t increase or decrease your tax total.
 If it does, the correction needs to be made in writing.

 Engaging with the IRS can be a daunting task for most of us, so it makes sense if this option feels a little overwhelming.
 In that case, you may want to seek help from an enrolled agent at a tax resolution company.
-These tax advisors can help with any aspect of your taxes, including representing you before the IRS
+These tax resolution specialists can help with any aspect of your taxes, including representing you before the IRS.

 3. If you need more time

 If you’re not sure how to proceed, you might need a bit more time.
 Contact the IRS via the number printed on your notice for any deadline extensions or questions about the appeals process.

 Sample response letter to IRS CP2000

 Here’s a sample response letter to the CP2000 that you can download as a Word document.